 Transportation

 Costs: Direct return flight through AirAsia.
 We departed from Kuala Lumpur International Airport 2 (klia2) and landed at Jeju International Airport.
 Flight duration turned into 6 hours.
 AirAsia returns to flight with bags ($a hundred forty-five).
-Since it became a 6-hour flight, we brought food, a hard and fast meal for our departing and returning flight ($11).
+Since it became a 6-hour flight, we brought food and a hard and fast meal for our departing and returning flight ($11).

 Total: $87